Timfts/blog/src/content/projects/en/first-portfolio.md

   - website
   - css
 ---
 The year was 2018, I was... well...
 18 years old.
-Even though I had learned to program about 2 or 3 years earlier, I was just having my first steps into the professional world, doing some freelance jobs and banging my head against the wall trying to learn some new languages, frameworks, techniques...
+Even though I had learned to program about 2 or 3 years earlier, I was just having my first steps into the professional world, doing some freelance jobs and banging my head against the wall trying to learn some new languages, frameworks, techniques...\

-Estudar tudo isso era assustador, mas ao mesmo tempo instigante.
-Eram tantas possibilidades: “o que eu vou escolher?”, eu pensava.
-Não sabia se deveria aprender a fazer APIs com Python, “ou quem sabe .NET?”, “já sei!
-Por que não aplicativos mobile?”, “quero aprender Java?
-Com certeza não!”, “React ou Vue?”... (concatene aqui mais uns milhares de pensamentos aleatórios).\
 \
 Studying all of this was scary, but exciting at the same time.
 There were so many possibilities: “What am I gonna choose?”
 I thought.
 I didn’t know if I should learn to build APIs with Python, “or maybe .NET?”, “I know!
 Why not start with mobile apps?”, “do I want to learn Java?
 Absolutely not!”, “React or Vue?”... (insert a million more random thoughts here).